-Read all about this fun and educational four-week event in this month’s issue of Fete Greenville.
+Read all about this fun and educational four-week event in the June 2016 online issue of Fete Greenville.

-Read all about this fun and educational four-week event in this month’s issue of Fete Greenville.
+Read all about this fun and educational four-week event in the June 2016 online issue of Fete Greenville.

 The winning combination of a homeowner with definite ideas, a cooperative architect and builder, and an exquisite seaside site makes this Debordieu retreat the epitome of comfortable coastal living.
 Text: Lee Ann Carter.
 Photography: Ted Borg.
 Interior Design: Faye Harrington Altman.
 Architecture: Steve Goggins.
 Landscaping: Patrick Pernell.
 Builder: Ron English.